 - Collective bargaining agreements for salary increases as well as rising cost of employee benefits such as health insurance makes budgeting a challenge. - State aid funding remains unpredictable, making long-term planning difficult.
 In addition, the status of the State's finances in light of the COVID-19 pandemic will have a direct impact on the amount of state aid to be received by the District.
 Federal funds allocated to the District will expire in 2024; the District will need to plan for the sustainability, or not, of any expenditures from these federal funds. - The state-imposed property tax cap limits the amount of tax levy a school district can raise.
-Fixed costs continue to rise, far outpacing the rate of tax levy growth due to imposition of the Tax Cap. - The District has experienced a 10% enrollment loss since 2008-2009, which results in a decrease in state aid allocations. - The District was served with a Summons and Complaints; this is a revival action brought pursuant to the New York Child Victim's Act.
+Fixed costs continue to rise, far outpacing the rate of tax levy growth due to imposition of the Tax Cap. - The District was served with a Summons and Complaints; this is a revival action brought pursuant to the New York Child Victim's Act.
 It is unclear at this time what the potential impact will be. - The District continues to struggle in recruiting and retaining employees.
 Vacancies generate additional costs, including overtime.